FLASH SALES: discover new varieties on offer every week!

 Liriodendron tulipifera Aureomarginatum - Tulip Tree

-Another variety that is less bulky than the type species.
-It is also distinguished by its very bright variegated foliage.
-Its more modest stature allows for planting in medium-sized gardens.
+Another variety more compact than the type species.
+It also features very bright variegated foliage.
+Its more modest stature allows planting in medium-sized gardens.

 • Flowering time June to August